Butter Pecan Cake

 To make the cake:

-Bake for 20-22 minutes, or until a toothpick inserted in the center of cake comes out clean.
-Cool in pans for 10 minutes.
+- Bake for 20-22 minutes, or until a toothpick inserted in the center of cake comes out clean.
+Cool in the pans for 10 minutes.
 Then, remove from pans to wire racks to cool completely.

 This is indeed a 3-layer cake, despite the fact that I only used 2 layers.
 That just made for a higher frosting to cake ratio!

-51 Responses to “Butter Pecan Cake”
+108 Comments on “Butter Pecan Cake”

 wow, this looks great.
 I love butter pecan, and the white chocolate sounds like an interesting twist.